ManuelElizaldi/PyStrava/README.md

 ![TypesOfSportsByEffort](/Images/WorkoutLevelOfEffortBySportType-.png)

-The following graph shows the relationship between calories and average heart rate and classifies each workout with its corresponding label.
+The graph displayed below illustrates the correlation between calories and average heart rate, categorizing each workout with its corresponding label.
+This data strongly supports my initial hypothesis, which suggests that as heart rate increases, the body requires more energy (calories), indicating a higher level of effort.

 ![Relationship between calories and average heart rate](/Images/RelationshipBetweenAvgHeartRateCalories.png)

+By analyzing this graph, it becomes evident that tracking heart rate can serve as a reliable indicator of the intensity and effectiveness of a workout in terms of caloric expenditure.
+This insight can be particularly valuable in designing personalized fitness programs and optimizing training routines to align with specific fitness goals.

 # Machine Learning Model: Categorizing Workout Level of Effort with K-Nearest Neighbor Algorithm
 ## Why K Nearest Neighbor